 My 2017 has seen me at home in Ireland for the longest period of time since 2013.
-Even though I have been home for awhile I still managed to travel to six new countries and attend quite a few fun music festivals in Ireland and abroad.
+Even though I have been home for a while I still managed to travel to six new countries and attend quite a few fun music festivals in Ireland and abroad.

 It’s the time of year when people review their year and I’m no different.
-It’s a great excuse to check out your progress and also things that you can improve for the future.
+It’s a great excuse to check out your progress and also things that you can improve in the future.
 I got my passport, restarted this blog, made some money online along with a host of other things.
 Let’s see what I did month to month.

-After months waiting I finally saw the return of my passport.
+After months of waiting, I finally saw the return of my passport.
 It had taken over three months, far longer than the four weeks I had initially expected, but there are worse places to be stuck in than Mexico I suppose.
 Having spent the guts of six weeks in San Cristobal, I decided to make one last trip to Puerto Escondido a beachside town.
 Upon my arrival, I was informed my passport was back in San Cristobal, a 12-hour return bus ride.
 I decided to relax for a few days and then make my way back to San Cristobal.

-One of my friends from Mexico had traveled down to Xela in Guatemala.
+One of my friends from Mexico had travelled down to Xela in Guatemala.
 I decided to go there too as it would be quiet and a good place to learn some Spanish.
 You can read more about that here.

 I studied in Xela until mid-February with some small trips to Lake Atitlan and some other locations around Guatemala.
-I then used the final two weeks to visit Antigua where I climbed a Volcano and went to an insane party and afterward to Semuc Champey and the ruins of Tikal.
+I then used the final two weeks to visit Antigua where I climbed a Volcano and went to an insane party and afterwards to Semuc Champey and the ruins of Tikal.
 Guatemala is a stunning country but with some extremely uncomfortable transport.
 My last few days of February would see me on flights from Guatemala back to Mexico and down to Colombia with some final issues regarding onward travel to Colombia.
 Mexico really wanted me to stay.

 The start of March would see me land in Bogota, Colombia.
 A little colder than expected I spent about a week here taking in some walking tours, checking out Graffiti, political buildings and some of the nightlife.
 I also got to meet an old friend and party in a mansion with him so that was pretty fun.
 A quick flight to Cartagena allowed me to see the old city, it was nice but pricey and full of hookers which can be a little distracting.
 I moved on from here to Taganga where I stayed for a few days to pick up my advanced diving certificate.